This is part 1 of a series of posts describing a

 user forum, subscribe

-to this blog, or follow me on Twitter (@fcorella).
+to the feed of this blog, or follow me on Twitter (@fcorella).

 and server-side (e.g. under Node.js).
 It comes with